 Note: On two pin jumpers, "Closed" means the jumper is on and "Open" means the jumper is off the pins.

 GLAN Enable/Disable

-JPL1 enables or disables the GLAN Port1/GLAN Port2 on the motherboard.
+Use JPL1 to enable or disable GLAN Port1/GLAN Port2 on the mother-board.
 See the table on the right for jumper settings.
 The default setting is Enabled.